 It’s been a few months since you implemented your financial plan, and so far, so good.
 But things may have changed a bit.

 You paid off one credit card, so you need to reallocate that payment to the next debt.
 Or, a goal that used to be at the top of your list isn’t so important any more.

 Reviewing your plan can mean not only making adjustments, but simplifying.
 This can include automating any new payments, consolidating new debts, or opting out of paper statements to reduce clutter.

-Plus, having the right accounts can go a long way toward helping a person achieve their financial goals.
-Learn more about how SoFi Money can help.
+Having the right accounts can go a long way toward helping a person achieve their financial goals.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
 Third party trademarks referenced herein are property of their respective owners.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 Advisory services are offered through SoFi Wealth, LLC an SEC-registered Investment adviser.
 Information about SoFi Wealth’s advisory operations, services, and fees is set forth in SoFi Wealth’s current Form ADV Part 2 (Brochure), a copy of which is available upon request and at adviserinfo.sec.gov .